Representations of Lie groups: Introduction

 The notes are divided into 31 sections which roughly correspond to 80 minute lectures.
 So there is a bit more material than in a 1-semester course (which normally consists of 26 lectures).
 So if these notes are used to teach a course, some material (roughly equivalent to 5 sections) should be skipped.

 A lot of important material is included in exercises, which are often provided with detailed hints and may be assigned as homework.

-{\bf Disclaimer:} These notes contain nothing original except mistakes of the author, and in all sections the exposition is mostly adopted from various existing sources -- original articles, textbooks and lecture notes.
-For example, the exposition in Sections 1-7 is mostly borrowed from \cite{G} and \cite{L}, in Sections 20, 21 parts are adopted from \cite{Hu}, in Sections 22-25 we closely follow \cite{BG}, and in Sections 28-30 we follow \cite{BCEY}.
+{\bf Disclaimer:} These notes contain nothing original except mistakes of the author, and in all sections the exposition is mostly adapted from various existing sources -- original articles, textbooks and lecture notes.
+For example, the exposition in Sections 1-7 is mostly borrowed from \cite{G} and \cite{L}, in Sections 20, 21 parts are adapted from \cite{Hu}, in Sections 22-25 we closely follow \cite{BG}, and in Sections 28-30 we follow \cite{BCEY}.
 Since the material is standard, we do not always give a reference.

 Also, these notes only scratch the surface in the deep subject of representations of semisimple Lie groups.
-For a more in-depth study of this theory, we recommend the books \cite{K}, \cite{ABV} and the lectures \cite{KT}; for recent progress on unitary representations see \cite{ALTV}.
+For a more in-depth study of this theory, we recommend the books \cite{K}, \cite{ABV}, \cite{Wal88}, \cite{Wal92} and the lectures \cite{KT}; for recent progress on unitary representations see \cite{ALTV}.
 For more about category $\mathcal O$ we refer the reader to \cite{Bez}, \cite{Hu}.
 For more on the theory of D-modules and their applications to representation theory we recommend the book \cite{HTT}.

 {\bf Acknowledgments.} I'd like to thank David Vogan who prompted me to rework the MIT Lie groups graduate sequence, of which this is part 3 (the notes for parts 1 and 2 can be found in \cite{E}).
 It is my pleasure to dedicate this text to David's 70th birthday.